tosilfv/tosilfv/README.md

 - 👋 Hi, I’m @tosilfv
-- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Unity and C#
+- 👀 I’m interested in Unity and C#

 <!---
 tosilfv/tosilfv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.